factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/HitchhikersGuide/testing.md

 ```

 Let's got through this top-down and have a look at the annotations first.
-To use Spring's dependency injection we define the test as `@SpringBootTest`.
+To use Spring's dependency injection, we define the test as `@SpringBootTest`.
-The `@DirtiesContext` configuration ensures that every single test is provided
-with fresh Spring beans.
-In our example this annotation guarantees that
+The `@DirtiesContext` configuration ensures that every single test is provided with fresh Spring beans.
-each test is working with an empty `CustomerEmailsProjection`.
+In our example, this annotation guarantees that each test is working with an empty `CustomerEmailsProjection`.

 The previously mentioned `FactCastExtension` starts the FactCast server
 and the Postgres database *once* before the first test is executed.
-Between the tests the extension wipes all old facts from the FactCast server
+Between the tests, the extension wipes all old facts from the FactCast server
 so that you are guaranteed to always start from scratch.

-Continuing in the code, the `emailOfSingleCustomer` test first arranges the test data
+Continuing in the code, the `emailOfSingleCustomer`
-by publishing a `CustomerAdded` fact to the local FactCast.
-In the middle "act"
+test first arranges the test data by publishing a `CustomerAdded` fact to the local FactCast.
-part, we create a `SubscriptionRequest` which covers all the facts we are interested in.
+In the middle "act" part, we create a `SubscriptionRequest` covering all the facts we are interested in.
 This subscription request is then used to `subscribe` to these facts.

-To tell FactCast what to do with the received events,
-we provide our custom implementation of `FactObserver` as second argument.
+To tell FactCast what to do with the received events, we provide a custom implementation of `FactObserver` as the second argument.
-Once a fact is received, FactCast invokes the `onNext` method of the `FactObserverImpl`
-which in our case simply delegates to the `apply` method of the `CustomerEmailsProjection`.
+Once a fact is received, FactCast invokes the `onNext` method of the `FactObserverImpl`, which delegates to the `apply` method of the `CustomerEmailsProjection`.

-The last "assert" part of our test is identical with the previous unit test.
-However,
-this time the real infrastructure was involved.
+The last "assert" part of our test is identical to the previous unit test.
+However, this time the real infrastructure was involved.

 {{% alert  title="Note" %}}
 For details of the FactCast low-level API please refer to [the API documentation]({{< ref "/usage/lowlevel/java">}}).